openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ### Common goals

-Despite the number of sub-projects, the following goals will be pursued between the main and sub-projects:
+Despite the number of sub-projects, the following goals will be pursued by the main and sub-projects:
-- Optimize the effort sharing and reuse between configuraitons
+- Optimize the effort sharing and reuse between configurations
 - Keep a common RTL database (with parameters)
+- Manage a common documentation
 - Still be able to accept relevant evolutions (but be more selective than in the past)
-- Manage a common documentation

 The scopes of the main, sub-, and sister projects are described below: